-a magistrate a Philadelphia lawyer a judge a hedge lawyer a legal eagle an ambulance chaser a devil's advocate
+a magistrate a Philadelphia lawyer

+a judge a hedge lawyer

+a legal eagle an ambulance chaser

+a notary public/notary officer a devil's advocate

 - 3. Make up sentences (or a short situation) with any two words from tasks 1 and 2. - 1.
 Put together this article from 'Today' by rearranging the sections.
 (The first section is a.)